sveljko/cppbound/README.md

 There are other ways, that is you can simplify this to some extent depending on your context, but, it's really tedious in any case.
 You will try to avoid mixed-sign bounds for the divisor.

-If you're compiling for:
+If you're compiling:
-1. a processor that gives the result of `0` for division by zero
+1. for a processor that gives the result of `0` for division by zero
-2. you're compiler knows this and doesn't treat division by zero as anything special
+2. with a compiler that knows this and doesn't treat division by zero as anything special
-3. you don't care about portability then you can just remove the "possible division by zero" check in the code and be happy (also, wonder why don't all processors do this?).
+3. with no care of portability

+then you can just remove the "possible division by zero" check in the `cobi` code and be happy (also, wonder why don't all processors do this?).

 ### There's no bitwise operators